How Compass Forwarding Ensures On-Time Shipments with Laserfiche

 With Laserfiche Workflow, this process has been completely automated.

-- The booking confirmation document is sent into the “Booking\_Inbox” folder in Laserfiche using Laserfiche Snapshot.
-The following template is assigned:
+- The booking confirmation document is sent into the “Booking_Inbox” folder in Laserfiche using Laserfiche Snapshot and assigned a document template.

 - Once the letter is in Laserfiche, Laserfiche Workflow retrieves the document and uses the Pattern Matching activity to extract certain vital information such as the file number (the shipment’s unique identifier), the booking number (the number that identifies the shipment at the carrier’s level) and the name of the person to whom the confirmation will be sent.